 A survey of people using personal health budgets in Northumberland showed that:

 - 100% of respondents felt their opinions were fully included when their needs were assessed

-- 90% of felt their views were included when the amount of money was set
+- 90% felt their views were included when the amount of money was set

-- 80% of felt their views and opinions were included when their support plans were written
+- 80% felt their views and opinions were included when their support plans were written

-- 90% of respondents felt that a PHB had either made better or a lot better their dignity and respect
+- 90% felt that a personal health budget had made their dignity and respect better or a lot better

-- 70% of respondents felt that a PHB had either made better or a lot better their control of things in their life
+- 70% felt that a PHB had either made better or a lot better their control of things in their life

-- 70% of respondents felt that a PHB had either made better or a lot better their quality of life
+- 70% of respondents felt that a personal health budget had made their quality of life better or a lot better

-- Only 30% felt a PHB had improved their physical health and/or mental health.
+- 30% felt a personal health budget had improved their physical health and/or mental health

-We plan to conduct a patient survey at least annually to measure the impact of PHBs on quality and patient experience
+We plan to conduct a patient survey at least annually to measure the impact of personal health budgets on quality and patient experience.

 Longer term plans for personal health budgets in Northumberland

-Currently around 150 patients in Northumberland are accessing PHBs in the form of direct payments with many others accessing notional PHBs and being placed at the centre of their care planning process without being transferred the budget for their care.
+Currently around 150 patients in Northumberland are accessing personal health budgets in the form of direct payments, with many others accessing notional personal health budgets and being placed at the centre of their care planning process without the budget for their care being transferred.

-In Northumberland we are aiming to more than double the current number of patients accessing direct payments in the next 3-5 years as we seek to expand the range of patients that can access a PHB.
+In Northumberland we are aiming to more than double the current number of patients accessing direct payments in the next 3-5 years as we seek to expand the range of patients who can access a personal health budgets.

-We are also planning to engage with patients and the public to get their views on how PHBs can be further used in the future.
-Our engagement plan is being designed.
-Further details will be provided here so please check back if you would like to be involved.
+We are also planning to engage with patients and the public to hear people’s views on how personal health budgets can be further used in the future.

 You can get lots of information and see frequently asked question on the NHS Choices site.

-Professionals can get more information and download resources from the North of England Clinical Support Unit here.
+Professionals can get more information and download resources from the North of England Clinical Support Unit.

-If you are unhappy with an NHS service, find out more about how to make a comment or complaint here.
+If you are unhappy with an NHS service, find out more about how to make a comment or complaint.